Spanish brands are globally sought after for good reason. There is something about that Spanish touch that makes locals and tourists alike go crazy.

-It is focused towards kids, women, and men.
+It is focused on kids, women, and men.

 The brand’s founder, Isak Andic does not fall short of fashion success.
-By 2007, Mango had opened it’s 1000th store and in 2017 they did 2.5 billion euros in sales.
-Shop at Mango for everyday elegant classics.
+By 2007, Mango had opened its 1000th store and in 2017 it did 2.5 billion euros in sales.
+Fashion lovers should shop at Mango for everyday staples and special occasions.

 What is really nice about it is the concept – allow women to look like the best version of themselves using 100% regenerated nylon, “turning trash into treasure.”

-They have the following pre order model: 3 week campaign, 6 week production, 24 hour shipping.
-It’s really thought out considering they only produce the quantity neccessary to cover demand.
+They have the following pre-order model: 3-week campaign, 6-week production, 24-hour shipping.
+It’s really thought out considering they only produce the quantity necessary to cover demand.